pantheon-systems/documentation/source/content/guides/new-relic/06-troubleshoot-new-relic.md

 ### If you see "We're sorry, you haven't verified your email address yet."

-A confirmation email will be sent to the site owner to complete the setup process after activating New Relic&reg; Performance Monitoring.
-The account must be verified before members of the site can access New Relic dashboard.
+A confirmation email is sent to the site owner to complete the setup process after activating New Relic&reg; Performance Monitoring.
+The account must be verified before members of the site can access the New Relic dashboard.

 If the New Relic account holder (the site owner or user who activated the New Relic account for the site) did not receive the confirmation email, you can re-send the link by clicking **Forgot your password**: